MissNG-Git/Code-Quiz/README.md

 3. Application's scoring function increases & decreases appropriately.

-4. Application's timer function starts 'on click' of button & deducts time with each incorrect answser
+4. Application's timer function starts 'on click' of button & deducts time with each incorrect answer.

 5. Application 'prompts' to track high score when quiz ends.